olk90/testCaseTracker/README.md

 ## Known issues

+* It is not yet possible to take the screenshots on any other display than the main display!
 * Right now screenshots in an X11 environment are not cropped properly.
 A fix is in the works.

 ## Legal Notice